 Bermuda-based AIG, briefly Chartis

-Note that Bermuda is an International Business Centre for administering, controlling and directing companies but is not and never has been a manufacturing centre, due to its very small size (21 square miles in total land area), tiny resident population (only 64,500) and remoteness (600 miles from the nearest mainland.
-While many of the world's biggest companies shown on the Forbes list above are not incorporated in Bermuda, they nevertheless have offices or some other kind of active presence in Bermuda, mostly for tax avoidance reasons.
+Today, since February 1947, Bermuda is a major International Business Centre, number 1 in the world as an offshore centre for insurance and reinsurance, in the top three for shipping, investment and other services, for administering, controlling and directing companies but is not and never has been a manufacturing centre, due to its very small size (21 square miles in total land area), tiny resident population (only 64,500) and remoteness (600 miles from the nearest mainland.
+While many of the world's biggest companies are not incorporated in Bermuda, they nevertheless have offices or some other kind of active presence in Bermuda, mostly for tax avoidance reasons.
 As an international business centre, Bermuda offers a number of tax advantages to international businesses seeking to lessen their operating and taxation costs providing they operate abroad or with each other and are not competing in the Bermuda market place with Bermudian businesses.

 Thus the Shell Oil Company arrived in Bermuda, initially as an investment vehicle to protect the pensions of employees of all companies within the Royal Dutch Shell umbrella from unnecessary taxation by Britain.
 Lawyers Conyers, Dill & Pearman, with bankers Jack Tucker (later, Sir Henry) of the Bank of Bermuda Ltd. and Hal Butterfield (later, Sir Harry) of the Bank of N. T. Butterfield & Son Ltd., assisted in the transfer of Shell's Provident Fund to Bermuda.
 Three Shell VIPs, Sir George Legh-Jones, Mr. Tim Wilkinson and Mr. Tim Boyle even bought land in exclusive Tuckers Town.
 They built very expensive homes there, as a visible sign that Shell was here to stay.
 Its first staff - a group of 20 mostly young ladies - arrived from England on Shell tankers Many have since graduated to the great clamshell womb of heaven but several are still alive and retired.